LucyN-dev/LucyN-DEV/README.md

 ## Hi there 👋

-My Name is Lusanda I am a Marketing grad w/ sales exp currently a BSc IT student + ALX Africa Frontend & Backend learner · Bridging business & tech through human-centered software
+My Name is Lusanda I am a Marketing grad w/ sales exp currently a BSc IT student.

 ## 🌐 Socials: